jgdelrio/DataScienceInterviews/DataScience/DS_questions.md

 And the trained models will behave in a deterministic way in the prediction stage, providing always the same answer for the same inputs.

+### 14. Explain the difference between ensembles and boosting.
+And what is gradient boosting?

+An ensemble is a combination of simple individual models that together create a more powerful model.

+Boosting on the other hand is a method for creating an ensemble.
+It fits an initial model to the data.
+Then a 2nd model is built focusing on predicting the cases where the first model performs poorly and the combination of these two models is expected to be better than either model alone.
+This process can be repeated as many times as required.

+And finally Gradient Boosting is a type of boosting that relies on the intuition that the best possible next model, when combined with previous models, minimizes the overall prediction error.
+The way we calculate the target outcome for each case in the data depends on how much changing that case's prediction impacts the overall prediction error:
+- If a small change in the prediction for a case causes a large drop in error, then next target outcome of the case is a high value.
+Predictions from the new model that are close to its targets will reduce the error.
+If a small change in the prediction for a case causes no change in error, then next target outcome of the case is zero.
+Changing this prediction does not decrease the error.

+### 15. What is the difference between bagging and boosting?

+The main purpose of ensemble models is to group a set of weak learners and form a strong learner.
+This is done in 2 main techniques: Bagging and Boosting

+They work differently and are used interchangeably for obtaining better outcomes with high precision and accuracy and fewer errors.
+With ensemble methods, multiple models are brought together to produce a powerful model.

+First, the base models are needed to set up an ensemble learning method that will be clustered afterward.
+In the Bagging and Boosting algorithms, a single base learning algorithm is used.
+The reason behind this is that we will have homogeneous weak learners at hand.

+1. Bagging is a homogeneous weak learners’ model that learns from each other independently in parallel and combines them for determining the model average.
+2. Boosting is also a homogeneous weak learners’ model but learners learn sequentially and adaptively to improve model predictions of a learning algorithm.